 Who Is Eligible for Medicare Supplement Insurance?

 If enrolled in Original Medicare, you are eligible for Medicare Supplement coverage.
 During your six-month open enrollment period, you may enroll in any Medigap plan you choose, without regard to your medical history.
 Outside of that window, providers may apply medical underwriting to your application.

-If you have Medicare but are not 65 (due to ESRD or disability), some states allow you to purchase Medigap coverage, although you may pay additional premiums.
+If you have Medicare but are not 65 (due to ESRD, ALS, or disability), some states allow you to purchase Medigap coverage, although you may pay additional premiums.